nilbarde/python-codes/guides/python_exploration/README.md

 1. **[Python Virtual Environment Setup](python_venv.md)**
    - Learn how to create and manage Python virtual environments for isolated development.
 2. *Basic Python OS Library Functions*
    - *In progress*
    - Explore essential functions provided by the `os` library in Python.
 3. *Introduction to Python Logging*
    - *In progress*
    - Understand how to implement logging in Python for effective debugging.
+4. *Introduction to Python Args parsing*
+   - *In progress*
+   - Basic methods to parse terminal line arguments using `argparse` library

 ## How to Use